Welcome to Santa Rosa Montessori School!

 Do you provide meals?

-Morning snack and lunch are to be supplied by the parents.
-We provide afternoon snack for the children that stay for PM care Program.
+Afternoon snack and lunch are to be supplied by the parents.
+We provide morning snack for the children that stay for PM Care.

 Our Staff